Veneration: Oriental Orthodoxy

 In the Syriac Orthodox Church liturgical service, the Hail Mary is pronounced as a prefatory prayer after the Our Father, and before the priest's entrance to the chancel.
 The name of the Blessed Virgin Mary has also been probably used for the sanctification of altars, above the name of all other saints.

 Eastern Orthodoxy

 In the Eastern Orthodox Church, veneration of the saints is an important element of worship.
-Most services are closed with the words “Most Holy Theotokos, save us!" and would use troparions and kontakions to venerate the saint of the day.
+Most services are closed with the words "Most Holy Theotokos, save us!" and would use troparions and kontakions to venerate the saint of the day.
 This practice of venerating saints both through praise and by means of their icons is defended in John Damascene's book On Holy Images, and was the subject of the Second Council of Nicaea.

 Protestantism

+Evangelical-Lutheranism and Anglicanism

-Lutheranism and Anglicanism allow the veneration of saints in a manner similar to Catholicism.
+Evangelical-Luthearnism and certain forms of Anglicanism allow the veneration of saints in a manner similar to Catholicism.
 Throughout the liturgical year, the Lutheran and Anglican churches commemorate feast days that honour the saints.
 Churches are named in honour of the saints.